elasticio/professional-services-best-practices/professional-services-development-guide.md

 * Component code is covered with integration tests (optional)
 * Triggers/actions comply with OIH patterns
 * Documentation (README.md file in the Github) is 100% ready
 * Changelogs (CHANGELOG.md) are created/updated.
-We use [This format as a standard](https://github.com/facebook/react/blob/master/CHANGELOG.md)
+We use [this format](https://github.com/facebook/react/blob/master/CHANGELOG.md) as a standard.
 * Component's version is updated in `package.json` according to [Semantic Versioning 2.0.0](https://semver.org/)
 * CI is set up
 * All development branches are reviewed.